mapariel/portfolio/README.md

 The first time, you should use  `python manage.py migrate` and `python manage.py createsuperuser`.

 Note that some variables are store in the `.env` file in the backend folder.
+There should not be any need to change them...

+If you have to install new Python modules (again preferably in the virtual environment), you have to run `pip freeze > requirements.txt` after, so that those modules are also installed in the Docker container.

-Please refer directly to https://aiki.dev/posts/lean-django/ for more information.
+Please refer directly to https://aiki.dev/posts/lean-django/ and https://aiki.dev/posts/django-apps/ for more information about virtual environments, Django and Django applications.

 ### Work on the frontend